 La Miserere: an opening programme, a mothers grief

-Following the Battle of Fromelles the Laing household of “Kaituna” in McLeod Street, Mosman, were told their only son *William Laing*was missing.
+Following the Battle of Fromelles the Laing household of “Kaituna” in McLeod Street, Mosman, were told their only son William Laing was missing.
 After months without news, his mother Sarah wrote in “great anxiety and suspense” to ask about her son.

-The letter is 1 of 1000’s of digitised files with the Australian Red Cross Wounded and Missing Enquiry Bureau.
+Her letter is 1 of 1000’s of digitised files with the Australian Red Cross Wounded and Missing Enquiry Bureau.
 It was written on the back of a pamphlet for the opening of Taronga Park Zoological Gardens.